 Here at TRG, we have many employees and interns coming from different places.
 In addition to usual work-related online meetings, we regularly meet online on less formal occasions.
 We celebrate individual successes, promote cultural exchanges between team members and have daily informal check-in calls.
 We have an open-door policy, and everyone is encouraged to present their opinions and feedback because only through honesty and trust, the organisation can stay true to its cultural values.

 In the end, the ability to adapt to the ever-changing business landscape is the key to success.
-Promotion of diversity, in combination with remote work, is an achievable task if it is managed correctly with empathy and inclusion in mind.
+The promotion of diversity, in combination with remote work, is an achievable task if it is managed correctly with empathy and inclusion in mind.